mysociety/alaveteli/docs/customising/themes.md

 * [why email](https://github.com/mysociety/alaveteli/blob/master/app/views/help/_why_they_should_reply_by_email.html.erb): a snippet of information that explains why users should insist on replies by email.
 This is displayed next to requests that have ["gone postal"]({{ site.baseurl }}docs/customising/states/#gone_postal) - where the authority has asked for the user's physical address so that they can reply with a paper response.

+* [sidebar](https://github.com/mysociety/alaveteli/blob/master/app/views/help/_sidebar.html.erb): a menu for the help pages with a link to each one.
+You should customise this so that it includes any extra help pages you add, and doesn't include any you remove.

 You can add your own help pages to your site by replacing the default pages in your theme with your own versions, using a locale suffix for each page to indicate what language the page is written in.
 No locale